danielbutters/cursor-vector-maths/README.md

    - **Addition (A + B)**: Adds the two vectors
    - **Subtraction (A - B)**: Subtracts vector B from vector A
    - **Multiplication (A × B)**: Computes the cross product
-5. **View Results**: The result vector is displayed in green in the 3D visualization
+5. **View Results**: The result vector is displayed in green in the 3D visualisation
 6. **Explore 3D Space**: Use mouse controls to rotate, zoom, and pan the 3D view

 ## 3D Controls